adelathomaj/adelathomaj/README.md

-- 👋 Hi, I’m Adela!
-- 👶🏻 I'm Olimp's mom and wifey of Hysi ♥️
-- 🌱 I'm a Junior FrontEnd Developer to be 💻
-- 💞️ I’m looking to collaborate on different projects that will challenge me!
-- 📫 How to reach me?
-On this email: adelathomaj@yahoo.com
+- 👋 Hi, I’m Adela a Junior Front End Developer.
+I am constantly learning and challenging myself and I am open for new collaborations that will help me grow in my career.